amirdy/colorizing-BW-images/README.md

 ## Generator :

 - ### Input:
-  - A Batch of images [just channel **L**]
+  - A batch of images [just channel **L**]
-    - A Tensor of shape : (Batch size, 1, 768, 768)
+    - A tensor of shape : (Batch size, 1, 768, 768)

 - ### Output:
-  - The predicted values of the channels **a** and **b**
+  - The predicted values for the channels **a** and **b**

     - A Tensor of shape : (Batch size, 2, 768, 768)

 - ### Structure:
-  - Unet
+  - Unet<sup>1</sup>

     - Encoder : EfficientNet-b5

-    - ImageNet pretrained weights were used
+    - ImageNet pre-trained weights were used.

-      - Input channel was set to 1
+      - The input channel was set to 1.

-      - Output channel was set to 1
+      - The output channel was set to 2.

- Thus Generator produces the colored image.
-Infact, the L channel was concatened to ab channel drived from the generator and the colored image was obtained.
+  The L channel concatenates to ab channels generated from the generator, and the colored image is obtained.
+Therefore the generator generates the colored image.

 ## Discriminator :

 - ### Input:
-  - A Batch of images which contains the original image (in *Lab* color space) and the images drived form the generator.
+  - A Batch of images which contains the original image (in a *Lab* color space) and the images drived form the generator.
     - A Tensor of shape : (Batch size*2, 3, 768, 768)